-Landscape Design Challenge: Modern Spanish Revival in San Jose, CA.
+San Jose Landscape Design Challenge: Modern Spanish Revival Backyard

 For a landscape design company like Water and Earth Landscape Design, one of the most equally interesting and challenging projects we can be given is the task of designing a modern outdoor living space for a home and property that is decidedly not modern.
 That is the dilemma we faced with this Spanish Revival Home in the Willow Glen neighborhood of San Jose.
 We came across this project after sharing another recently finished design to the Willow Glen neighborhood group on Facebook.
 It was in that Facebook group that we met our clients.